MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 >
 >Individual tokens at the byte level are larger in size than individual bit tokens.
 The twist is that you need far fewer byte-level tokens to represent the same information.
 When you tokenize at the bit level, you need $8$ tokens to represent what $1$ byte-level token can uniquely represent.
 So, while each byte-token is $8\times$ larger, you need $8\times$ fewer tokens overall to represent the same text.

-To visualize this, let's go for an example.
-Say we wrote some text and look at the bare binary representation the computer made out of it.
+Let's visualize this with an example.
+Say, we wrote some text and looked at the raw, binary representation the computer made out of it.
 Say our binary sequence is $01100010$.
-Bit-level tokenization would now, very creatively, create the token sequence `0`-`1`-`1`-`0`-`0`-`0`-`1`-`0`.
+Bit-level tokenization would now, very uncreatively, create the token sequence $0$-$1$-$1$-$0$-$0$-$0$-$1$-$0$.
 The token count is $8$.
-Those same $8$ bits, when represented with byte-level tokenization, is this: `01100010`.
+When represented with byte-level tokenization, this becomes a single token: $01100010$.
 The token count is $1$, meaning $8\times$ less.

 **Token sequences get shorter as each individual token can afford to carry more meaning on its own.**

 #### Byte-Pair Encoding

-Depending on the dataset, the model we want to train and the compute we have available we may have different needs for tokenization efficiency.
+Depending on the dataset, the model we want to train and the compute we have available, we may have different needs for tokenization efficiency.
 Byte-level tokenization might still be too extensive, i.e. each token may still cover too little information.
-As we discussed earlier for binary tokenization, having a token represent too little information has the effect of requiring more tokens to remember the same amount of content, which in turn reduces the model's ability to remember and refer to past prompts and responses.
+As we discussed earlier for binary tokenization, having a token represent too little information has the effect of requiring more tokens to remember the same amount of overall content, which in turn reduces the model's ability to remember and refer to prompts and responses further in the past.

 **We can take another step up the abstraction ladder:** Instead of treating each byte as a token, we can have additional tokens be represented by pairs of bytes.
 The first new token identified this way would then be assigned the (previously unused) value $256$ and so on.
 This is called **Byte-Pair Encoding (BPE)**, a flexible extension to the byte-level tokenization we just looked at.